trietphm/CustomEditor/README.md

 CustomEditor
 ============

 A custom editor for Android.
+You can set Bold, Italic, Underline and Color.

-The color picker library is from here: https://code.google.com/p/android-color-picker/
+The color picker library is AmbilWarna and you can find it here: https://code.google.com/p/android-color-picker/

 ## Setup